Choosing a Cloud-Based Legal Practice Management System

 We asked Attorney Camson to share tips he learned along the way for choosing the best cloud based legal practice management software for your firm.

-MyCase: Why are law practice management systems important for a law office?
+MyCase: Why are legal practice management systems important for a law office?

 Josh Camson: It’s important to come up with some kind of system to help you keep track of everything important to your practice.
 There are two ways to do this: either you use a jury rigged system from an assortment of providers or you use one practice management software system specifically designed to keep track of everything so that nothing slips through the cracks.